iam-weijie/astar-pathfinding/README.md

 - Click to select starting and ending nodes, as well as draw obstacles on the grid.

-- Right-click to cancel node selection and press space to start running the A* algorithm.
+- Right-click to cancel node selection.

+- Press space to start running the A* algorithm.